-- Be notified by tenants when they want to move out.
+- Be notified by tenants when they want to move out of the rental property.

-- Be given notice by tenants who are leaving town for an extended period of time.
+- Be given a notice by tenants who are leaving town for an extended period of time.

-- Accessing a rental unit to make needed inspections and repairs.
+- Accessing a unit to make needed inspections and repairs.

-- Use the tenant’s security deposit to pay for unpaid rent and/or excessive property damages.
+- Use the tenant’s security deposit to pay for unpaid rent and/or excessive damages.

 - Receive rent payments on-time.

-- Screen all prospective tenants that apply to live in their rentals.
+- Screen all prospective tenants that apply to live in their rental property.

-- Follow the correct procedure when terminating a lease or conducting evictions.
+- Follow the right process when conducting evictions.